LordByku/signal-mitm/doc.md

 ### Session Management (`session.py`)

 The `DatabaseSessionManager` takes care of managing database sessions using the Singleton design pattern.
-This means only one instance will handle all database interactions, preventing any issues with multiple connections.
+This means, that only a single instance can be instantiated by design, leading to a single instance handling all database interactions, preventing any issues arising from multiple connections.

 todo: currently it is not async aware (but that should be fine for our use-case)
 #### Usage Example: